reconhub/reconhub.github.io/join.md

 - typically get a discount on RECON events where a registration fee applies
 - apply for, and benefit from internal resources of RECON (e.g. funding, equipment)
+- (contributing members) vote at general assemblies to shape the activities of RECON
+- (contributing members) be candidates to any post of the executive board during its election

 Benefits to members are formally defined in *Article 5.4* of our [statutes](documents/statutes_en_1.2.pdf)